misdoro/JavaNodeSwDoc/source/plugin-querymap.rst

 Mapping of RestrictExpression elements
 ++++++++++++++++++++++++++++++++++++++++

-Mapping of RestrictExpression elements may be a bit more tricky, since they contain lots of information:
+Mapping of the leaf nodes of the query tree, represented by the RestrictExpression elements, may be a bit more tricky.
+A lot of the information is contained in leaf nodes that should be mapped into the query logic:

-*	prefix
+*	Keyword prefix
-*	prefix index
+*	Prefix index
-*	VAMDC dictionary keyword
+*	VAMDC dictionary Restrictable keyword
 *	comparison operator
-*	value/value set
+*	value or a set of values

-VAMDC keyword itself may map to one or more database columns, for example, **MoleculeInchiKey** keyword, in case of a database that contains all species within one table, says that the field is **InchiKey** and that we must verify that species we are looking at are actually molecules.
+VAMDC Restrictable keyword may correspond to one or several database fields.
+For example, let us have a database where all the species: particles, atoms and molecules are stored in a single table, where the inchikeys are defined for atoms and molecules, and there is a field indicating the species type.
+In this case the **MoleculeInchiKey** keyword in a query will map to two internal **Expression** constraints:

+a constraint on the inchikey field of the table,

+and a constraint indicating that the species is actually a molecule.

-To correctly handle such a keyword we will need to AND two Cayenne Expressions and add them to the mapped tree.
+To correctly handle such a keyword we will need to join two Cayenne Expressions with the Expression.andExp operator, then add them to the mapped query tree.

-Prefix and prefix index may also require a check for a certain field, like if element is a reactant or product in chemical reaction.
+Prefix and prefix index may also impose a check for a certain field, like if element is a reactant or product in a chemical reaction.

+To handle the prefixes, it is possible to loop through the prefixes present in the query by using **Query.getPrefixes()** method.
-In this case it may make sense to loop over all defined prefixes using **Query.getPrefixes()** method, then filter the incoming query tree by the prefix with the **Query.getPrefixedTree(...)**, map it as usual, add the desired logic to the resulting expression and finally AND the mapped filtered subtree to the resulting query.
+The second step would be to filter the incoming query tree by the prefix using the **Query.getPrefixedTree(...)** method, than map it to Cayenne Expressions, and finally join the obtained expressions with the Expression.andExp() method.

 Query Mapping Library
 --------------------------